 Research has found Aboriginal and Torres Strait Islander Mental Health First Aid courses to be culturally appropriate and effective.
 Participants improve their knowledge of mental illnesses, their treatments and appropriate first aid strategies.

-Improve confidence Course participants report
+Improve confidence

-improved confidence in providing first aid to Aboriginal and/or Torres Strait Islander young people.
+Course participants report improved confidence in providing first aid to Aboriginal and Torres Strait Islander adults.